cirosantilli/db/mysql.md

     4    four
     5    five

-If another larger value is inserted, it will be used instead of the one given to `AUTO_INCREMENT`
+If another larger value is inserted, it will be used instead of the one given to `AUTO_INCREMENT`:

     CREATE TABLE t (
         id INT AUTO_INCREMENT,